 Borden's Eagle Brand The Youth's Companion: the Best of American Life in Fiction Fact and Comment, v.
 92, no. 34, August 22, 1918, p.
 427.

-“ . . .
+The Gale Encyclopedia of U.S. Economic History, published in 1999, an article on the history of the Borden, Inc., which included, “ . . .
 Gail Borden Jr., an amateur inventor, . . . discovered he could prevent milk from souring by evaporating it over a slow heat in a vacuum.
 Believing that it resisted spoilage because its water content had been removed, he called his revolutionary product "condensed milk."
 As French chemist and microbiologist Louis Pasteur (1822–1895) later demonstrated, however, it was the heat Borden used in his evaporation process that kept the milk from spoiling because it killed the bacteria in fresh milk.
 After receiving a patent from the U.S. Patent Office on August 19, 1856 . . .
 After the war, the New York Condensed Milk Company had a ready-made customer base among both Union and Confederate veterans.
 To distinguish this product from its new competitors, Borden adopted the American bald eagle as his trademark.”
 [Borden, Inc. 109]

 Swift's Premium Ham The Youth's Companion: the Best of American Life in Fiction Fact and Comment, v.
 92, no. 45, November 7, 1918, p.
 591.

-“ . . .
+In his article about Swift's, author Kutner wrote, in the Handbook of Texas Online, “ . . .
 Swift's technological innovation enabled his company to deliver fresh meat from meat-packing centers in the Midwest to large urban markets in the Northeast. . .
 The Federal Meat Inspection Act of 1906 constituted the first industry regulation, and legislation to regulate stockyards passed fifteen years later. . . “ [Kutner]

 White House Coffee The Youth's Companion: the Best of American Life in Fiction Fact and Comment, v.
 92, no. 16, April 18, 1918, p.
 204.

-In an article for New England Magazine, published in 1906, author Herbert Churchill praised the Dwinell-Wright company’s product and manufacturing practices, when he wrote, “This may be designated as the model enterprise of the kind in America, if not in the world, and its principal product, White House Coffee, is undoubtedly the purest and most perfect blend of coffee that can be obtained.
+In his article for New England Magazine, published in 1906, author Herbert Churchill praised the Dwinell-Wright company’s product and manufacturing practices, when he wrote, “This may be designated as the model enterprise of the kind in America, if not in the world, and its principal product, White House Coffee, is undoubtedly the purest and most perfect blend of coffee that can be obtained.
 It has made the expression ‘Boston Roasted Coffee’ a synonym for perfection in every home and public place where good coffee is the uniform role.”
 [Churchill 255]

 Jacobson, Lisa Sheryl.
 Raising Consumers: Children, Childrearing, and the American Mass Market, 1890-1940, p.
 8. University of California, Los Angeles, 1997.
 PhD.
 Ann Ann Arbor: ProQuest.
 Web.
 8 June 2016.
 Order No. 9721341